Human rights in Togo: Employees' rights

 sharing information with government officials during the reporting period".
 Also, Togo's government cooperates with "donor-funded projects to combat the worst forms of child labor and operates a hotline to report child abuse".
 Still, Togo has yet to devote "sufficient resources to enforce its child labor laws effectively" and minors "continue to work in dangerous conditions".

+Religious rights

+In 2022, Freedom House rated Togo's religious freedom as 3 out of 4, noting that religious freedom is constitutionally protected and generally respected in practice.
+Islam, Catholicism and Protestantism are recognised by the state; other groups must register as religious associations to receive similar benefits.
+The registration process has been subject to long delays with almost 900 applications pending at the beginning of 2021.

 Rights of refugees and asylum-seekers

 Togo works with international organizations to aid refugees, asylum seekers, and others.
 Although its laws do not provide for granting asylum or refugee status, the government has set up a system for providing for such persons.
 As of 2010 several hundred refugees from Ghana were living in Togo.

 Rights of persons under arrest

 Police beat suspects during interrogation, routinely and with impunity.
 Even children are in danger of being beaten in such situations.
 Although arbitrary arrest and detention are against the law and constitution, they occur nonetheless.
 As a rule, the police are ineffective and corrupt, and routinely get away with abuses.
 While a variety of public officials are empowered to issue arrest warrants, persons are still often arrested without warrants and detained secretly.
 Although the law stipulates that persons in detention have the right to be told of the charges against them and forbids detention without charges for more than 48 (or, sometimes, 96) hours, these rules are often ignored.
 Political opponents of the government are often arrested arbitrarily.
 Debtors are also often arrested, also this too is against the law.